CSA – Livestock General Information

 Turkeys purchased at a supermarket store are most likely injected with vegetable oil, water, salt, emulsifiers, sodium phosphate, and artificial flavorings.
 We guarantee our pasture raised farm turkeys have not been injected or basted with anything what so ever.

 Advance planning is needed when purchasing a pasture raised turkeys.
-Our turkey chicks arrive in the spring.
-Beforehand, we need to have an idea of how many we are going to raise for the season.
+Our turkey chicks arrive early spring and throughout the summer.
+Beforehand, we like to have an idea of how many we are going to raise for the three seasons.
 Most of the time we are sold out by the time Thanksgiving comes around.

 Why are the Turkeys so Expensive?